-17. COURT ORDER
+16. COURT ORDER

-During the year ended February 28, 2023, the Company filed a Notice of Civil Claim in the Supreme Court of British Columbia against the optionors of the Rama de Oro, Yautepec and Magdalena properties in Mexico (Note 8) seeking to enforce the Company's rights under the option agreements, including specific performance of option agreements, damages, costs, and other relief.
-The claim was based on the Company's belief that it was in compliance with the terms of the agreement, despite receiving written notices of termination due to lack of work expenditure within the specified option periods.
+During the year ended February 28, 2023, the Company filed a Notice of Civil Claim in the Supreme Court of British Columbia ("the Court") against the optionors of the Rama de Oro, Yautepec and Magdalena properties in Mexico seeking to enforce the Company's rights under the option agreements, including specific performance of option agreements, damages, costs, and other relief.
+The claim was based on the Company's belief that it was in compliance with the terms of the agreements, despite receiving written notices of termination due to lack of work expenditure within the specified option periods.

-Subsequently, the Company filed a Notice of Application in the Supreme Court of British Columbia seeking an order for damages for breach of contract and misrepresentation rather than for specific performance of the option agreement, as well as for the cost of the Application and pre-judgment interest.
+Subsequently, the Company filed a Notice of Application ("Application") in the Supreme Court of British Columbia seeking an order for damages for breach of contract and misrepresentation rather than for specific performance of the option agreement, as well as for the cost of the Application and pre-judgment interest.

 During the year ended February 29, 2024, the Company received a Court Order issuing a judgment against the optionors, as requested in the Application.
 The 6,000,000 shares of the Company issued under the option agreements were returned to treasury.
 The shares had a fair value of \$150,000 and were recorded as a recovery.
-The Company continues to take steps to act on the judgment but no other amounts have been collected as of the date of these financial statements.
-The Company determined that due to the uncertainty of collection, that the remainder of the claim should be recorded when received.